-Although occasional fasting is one of the best things you can do for your microbiome, it’s surprising how few people can remember ever going more than a few hours without food.
+Although I believe occasional fasting is one of the best things you can do for your microbiome, it’s surprising how few people can remember ever going more than a few hours without food.
 Your body was not designed for a world of 24/7 food availability, and I’m convinced this is a key reason why many people suffer too long with health issues.
-Too many people have told me anecdotes about how they unexpectedly found themselves without food – on a trip, during a holiday when stores were closed, or for other reasons – only to find that just that one little break was enough to restart their body into a more healthy state.
+I’ve heard too many anecdotes from people who unexpectedly found themselves without food – on a trip, during a holiday when stores were closed, or for other reasons – only to find that just that one little break was enough to restart their body into a more healthy state.

-For that reason I try to keep to religious fasts: the Roman Catholic tradition includes a Lenten fast, for example, although other Christians (like the Greek Orthodox) have fasts much more regularly.
+For that reason I recommend religious fasts: the Roman Catholic tradition includes a Lenten fast, for example; other Christians (like the Greek Orthodox) fast even more regularly.
 Islam has Ramadan, Judaism has Yom Kippur – virtually every major religion prescribes times when adherents are supposed to go without food.

-Although the diet is describes as five days, it’s really a bit longer.
+Although the diet is described as five days, it’s really a bit longer.
 My last meal was finished at 7pm on November 26, and my first non-diet meal was at 6am on December 4th, a total of 131 hours, or about 5 1/2 days.
 After that you’re supposed to give yourself a followup recovery day after that for “refeeding”.
+If you are in a social situation that requires eating, you’ll need to plan it accordingly.
+This is not the kind of diet where you can “cheat” – you must be prepared to follow the instructions perfectly.

-On the morning of the sixth day, I measured my ketones at 1.5 mmol/L and blood glucose at 84 mg/DL, for a total GKI of 3.11.
+I carefully tracked my blood ketone and glucose levels, as you’ll see in the details below.
+My final measurement, on the morning of the sixth day, showed my ketones at 1.5 mmol/L and blood glucose at 84 mg/DL, for a total GKI of 3.11.
 I wasn’t hungry at all, but that first cup of bone broth really tasted good!

 Here’s my glucose for the full followup day: